kubesail/kubesail-docs/docs/README.md

 Generate all the boilerplate required for container-based deployments on Kubernetes or Docker.

 - `npx deploy-node-app` - [this utility](https://github.com/kubesail/deploy-node-app) deploys an existing Node application to any Kubernetes cluster
-- `npx create-node-app` - [this utility](https://github.com/create-node/create-node-app) builds a new directory with presets for a Node API and a front-end built by `create-react-app`
+- `npx create-node-app` - [this utility](https://github.com/create-node/create-node-app) builds a new directory with presets for a Node API and a front-end

 ## Definitions